kodamail/imgtree/readme.txt

 ================================================================================
 2. Files in imgtree

-index.html
+index_*.html
-  Sample html file for browsing.
-You can use it as is.
+  Sample html files for browsing.
+You can use index_default.html as is.

 cnf.gs
   Configurations.